op12no2/liminal/README.md

 ### Notes

 Liminal communicates with DAWs using Web MIDI.
 Currently it uses the first output port it finds.
 If successful the MIDI indicator will be on (5 pin DIN icon).
 When it's off, you can click it to try again or refresh the page.
-On Windows (at least) you'll get an alert that you need to allow.
+You'll get an alert that you need to allow MIDI access.

 On macOS, the IAC (Inter-Application Communication) driver is built into the system as part of core MIDI.
 It's always available but you need to enable it in Audio MIDI Setup.
 It creates virtual MIDI buses that DAWs and Liminal can connect to.
 Note that Safari will not connect to MIDI, you need to use Chrome or Firefox for example.